 In the Creative Business study programme you acquire up-to-date knowledge and skills in creative thinking, human-centered design, relevant technologies, and business savviness, and develop into cultural savvy global professionals.
 Marketing and Media are important business domains.
 You will develop skills to come up with innovative solutions for creative industries, media, and global organizations that embrace creative innovation.
 You can also start your own business.

-During the creative Business programme
+Content of the creative Business programme